carbon-language/carbon-lang/clang/README.txt

 Future Features:

  * Fine grained diag control within the source (#pragma enable/disable warning).
- * Faster than GCC at IR generation.
+ * Faster than GCC at IR generation [measure when complete].
  * Better token tracking within macros?
 (Token came from this line, which is a macro argument instantiated here, recursively instantiated here).
  * Fast #import!
- * Dependency tracking: change to header file doesn't recompile every function that texually depends on it: only recompile those that need to change.
+ * Dependency tracking: change to header file doesn't recompile every function that texually depends on it: recompile only those functions that need it.
- * Defers exposing platform-specific stuff to as late as possible, tracks use of platform-specific features (e.g. #ifdef PPC).
+ * Defers exposing platform-specific stuff to as late as possible, tracks use of platform-specific features (e.g. #ifdef PPC) to allow 'portable bytecodes'.

 III.
-Missing Functionality
+Missing Functionality / Improvements

 File Manager:
  * We currently do a lot of stat'ing for files that don't exist, particularly